silverailscolo/ejb/_posts/en-us/2024-04-22-migrating-site.md

 related_posts: false
 categories:
   - computers
+tags:
+  - web
 ---

-I rounded up migrating my website, blog and photo library as an integrated experience served from Jekyll.
+I rounded up migrating my website, blog and photo library as one integrated experience served from Jekyll.
 Goodbye Wordpress and Piwigo updates and security side jobs.

 I serve two languages: NL and EN-US, originally for my US model railroad stuff.
 And you can choose from Light and Dark theme.